STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle: Introduction

-To the best of authors' knowledge, this paper is the first to address the trajectory planning problem with a specific focus on \acp{MRAV} for ergonomic and comfortable human-robot collaboration.
+To the best of the authors' knowledge, this paper is the first to address the trajectory planning problem with a specific focus on \acp{MRAV} for ergonomic and comfortable \ac{HRI}.
 This approach leverages \ac{STL} specifications while fully accounting for the nonlinearity of the \ac{MRAV} model.
 Furthermore, a risk-aware framework is introduced to evaluate the risks associated with meeting complex system specifications and trajectory requirements under human pose uncertainty.
 An event-driven replanning strategy is also incorporated to manage unforeseen events and external disturbances, ensuring mission continuity.
-Table \ref{tab:comparison} provides a comprehensive comparison between related works and our proposed approach, highlighting the inclusion of key features such as system dynamics, ergonomics, comfort, time requirements, safety, and physical actuation limits.
+Table~\ref{tab:comparison} provides a comprehensive comparison between related works and the proposed framework, highlighting the inclusion of key features such as system dynamics, ergonomics, comfort, time requirements, safety, and physical actuation limits, while also explicitly reporting the main methodological paradigms adopted by each approach to improve readability and self-containment.

 \end{sloppypar}